-WebVisions Barcelona will be held from July 2-4 at the IED Barcelona Escuela Superior de Diseño located at Carrer de Biada, 11.Register Today
+WebVisions Barcelona features a fabulous lineup of design, UX, tech and strategy experts.
+Held from July 2-4 at the IED Barcelona located at Carrer de Biada, 11.Register Today

 Registration opens at 8:30.
 See locations below for workshops, sessions and special events.

 Marta is an interface designer at Swwweet, a small Barcelona based web design studio.
 When she's not messing around with CSS, she is teaching workshops on web technologies and helping organize local events like Webcat.

 Noaa has worked in digital media since 2001, and is a diverse designer specialising in brand experiences, digital products and services.
 She co-founded ANTARTICA in 2007, a strategic user experience design firm.
 In her role as creative director, Noaa has worked with startups and large companies to help discover and design new brand and digital experiences for growth in diverse markets.

 Margot Bowman is an artist and designer working across moving image, new media, fashion, creative direction and illustration.
 She is co-founder of 15Folds, an online GIF Gallery, and Creative Director of Auria, a luxury sustainable swimwear brand.
 Other ongoing projects include the Painted Truths series and the digital projects, everythingissoamazing.com and W.E.T.